Tardigrade: Exposure to space

 The 2007 FOTON-M3 mission carrying the BIOPAN astrobiology payload (illustrated) exposed tardigrades to vacuum, solar ultraviolet, or both, showing their ability to survive in the space environment.

 Tardigrades have survived exposure to space.
-In 2007, dehydrated tardigrades were taken on the FOTON-M3 mission and exposed to vacuum, or to both vacuum and solar ultraviolet, for 10 days.
-Back on Earth, more than 68% of the subjects protected from ultraviolet were reanimated by rehydration, and many produced viable embryos.
+In 2007, samples of 30 tardigrades and 30 eggs, all dehydrated, were taken on the FOTON-M3 mission and exposed to vacuum, to both vacuum and UVA & B light, or to both vacuum and the full range of solar ultraviolet, for 10 days.
+Back on Earth, the samples were rehydrated to assess their activity, egg laying, and egg quality (viability).
+Vacuum exposure alone had no significant effect on any metric, but, when combined with UV exposure, killed many of the tuns.
+Only 1 R. coronifer specimen and 68% of the M. tardigradum specimens exposed to the limited UV range were reanimated by rehydration; mortality was high in the following days, and survivors' egg-laying was reduced.
+Exposure to full solar ultraviolet was much more lethal, with only three subjects of M. tardigradum surviving.

-In contrast, hydrated samples exposed to vacuum and solar ultraviolet survived poorly, with only three subjects of Milnesium tardigradum surviving.
-The space vacuum did not much affect egg-laying in either R. coronifer or M. tardigradum, whereas UV radiation reduced egg-laying in M. tardigradum.
 In 2011, tardigrades went on the International Space Station STS-134, showing that they could survive microgravity and cosmic radiation, and should be suitable model organisms.
 In 2019, a capsule containing tardigrades in a cryptobiotic state was on board the Israeli lunar lander Beresheet which crashed on the Moon.

 Damage protection proteins

-Tardigrades' ability to remain desiccated for long periods of time was thought to depend on high levels of the sugar trehalose, common in organisms that survive desiccation.
+Tardigrades' ability to stay desiccated for long periods of time was thought to depend on high levels of the sugar trehalose, common in organisms that survive desiccation.
 However, tardigrades do not synthesize enough trehalose for this function.
 Instead, tardigrades produce intrinsically disordered proteins in response to desiccation.
 Three of these are specific to tardigrades and have been called tardigrade specific proteins.
 These may protect membranes from damage by associating with the polar heads of lipid molecules.
 The proteins may also form a glass-like matrix that protects cytoplasm from damage during desiccation.

 Anhydrobiosis in response to desiccation has a complex molecular basis; in Hypsibius exemplaris, 1,422 genes are upregulated during the process.
 Of those, 406 are specific to tardigrades, 55 being intrinsically disordered and the others globular with unknown functions.

 Tardigrades possess a cold shock protein; Maria Kamilari and colleagues propose (2019) that this may serve "as a RNA-chaperone involved in regulation of translation [of RNA code to proteins] following freezing."

 Tardigrade DNA is protected from radiation by the Dsup ("damage suppressor") protein.
 The Dsup proteins of Ramazzottius varieornatus and H. exemplaris promote survival by binding to nucleosomes and protecting chromosomal DNA from hydroxyl radicals.
 The Dsup protein of R. varieornatus confers resistance to ultraviolet-C by upregulating DNA repair genes.

 Some of these proteins are of interest to biomedical research.
 Potential is seen in Dsup's ability to protect against damage; in CAHS and LEA's ability to protect from desiccation; and some CAHS proteins could serve to prevent programmed cell death (apoptosis).